 5. Google Image Search

 Google is the biggest search engine on the face of the earth.
 You can literally search anything on Google but can it be used for reverse video search?
 Google Reverse Video Search is not possible as of now but it does support image search.
-You can add an image on Google and it will crawl for it around the web for the results.
+You can add an image on Google and it will crawl it around the web for the results.

 We just used Bing’s Visual Search for reverse video search and it worked brilliantly.
 I uploaded the same screenshot on Google Image search and here is what Google gave for the results.

 Google showed me totally irrelevant results.
 There is nothing to do with the video’s screenshot rather it showed me similar-looking images which are the same in color palette and in the dark.
-Google can read the image title, colors but it failed to recognize the intention of the user search query.
+Google can read the image title, and colors but it failed to recognize the intention of the user search query.